benny123tw/gitea-action-introduction/pages/github-actions.md

 ![GitHub Actions](/github-action.webp)

 <!--
-  In November 2019, GitHub Actions became generally available (GA)​, introducing matrix builds, live logs, and an ecosystem of shared actions.
+  In November 2019, GitHub Actions became generally available (GA), introducing matrix builds, live logs, and an ecosystem of shared actions.

-  By GA, over 1,200 community-created Actions were on the Marketplace​.
-GitHub also added features like self-hosted runners, artifact caching, and support for Linux, macOS, Windows, and ARM builds​.
+  By GA, over 1,200 community-created Actions were on the Marketplace.
+GitHub also added features like self-hosted runners, artifact caching, and support for Linux, macOS, Windows, and ARM builds​

   [New from Universe 2019](https://github.blog/news-insights/product-news/universe-day-one/#:~:text=Today%2C%20we%E2%80%99re%20announcing%20the%20general,this%20list%20is%20growing%20fast)
 -->